tinuva/SDRPlusPlusBrown/docs/index.md

 for 4K monitors; it burns significantly less CPU by implementing waterfall as tiles and sending updates only to the single tile, thus reducing consumed system memory bandwidth.

-Also, zooming and re-generation of waterfall is faster by 2-3 times by employing more optimal routines, which can be noticed especially on wider SDR bandwidths.
+Also, zooming and re-generation of waterfall is faster by 4-6 times by employing vector operations and multithreading, which can be noticed especially on higher FFT sizes.
 Note: upstream author promises to implement scaling in shader, which is going to be even better than all this.

 ## Bundled FT8 decoder